illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 <rest of file><newline>
 ```

-Where `newline = '\n'`
+Where `newline = '\n'`.
-A line is defined as zero or more characters ended by a newline
+A line is defined as zero or more characters ended by a newline character.

-(by the way the scenarios only get worse from here on out)
+(By the way, the scenarios only get worse from here on out.)

 ## Debugging Guide